mikrowellentoast/NoMoreCombatLog/README.md

 ## Configuration

-Everything is controlled through the `config.yml` file:
+Everything can be changed in the `config.yml` file:

 ```yaml
 enabled: true                    # Enable or disable the plugin